sheldyso/sheldyso.github.io/index.md

 ## Level 4

-At level 4, I had 8 Assignments in 4 modules spread across 2 semesters.
+At level 4, I have 8 Assignments in 4 modules spread across 2 semesters.

 ## Introduction to AI

-### Semester 1 - Training a Fastai Convolutional Neural Network
+### Semester 1 - Training a Fastai Convolutional Neural Network (Jupyter NoteBook)

-In this module, I used a rock, paper, scissors image dataset and created mutiple CNN learners to explore different methods of improving the accuracy of the predictions.
+For this assignment, I used a rock, paper, scissors image dataset and created mutiple CNN learners to explore different methods of improving the accuracy of the predictions.
 This was done in a Jupyter notebook using google colaboratory for the training.
 This was also paired with SciKit-image.
 The following libraries were used:
 - numpy
 - pandas
 - os